State Law Guide · Updated January 2026

 Once you submit your request, the dealer or administrator has 30 days (typical contract term; check your lease agreement) to respond.

 The inspection report isn't final — it's an opening offer.
-Most charges are inflated or don't meet the manufacturer's own wear guidelines.
-Upload yours to see which ones you can fight.
+Charges are checked against the manufacturer's own wear guidelines and the Credit Card Test.

-A generic email gets ignored.
-A formal demand letter citing your state's exact statutes gets results.
+A formal demand letter citing your state's exact statutes is harder to ignore than a generic email.

 How It Works